qucontrol/krotov/README.rst

 Purpose
 -------

-Optimal control is one of the cornerstones of quantum technology.
-It asks the question how to make a manipulate the dynamics of a quantum system behave some desired way.
-See `Glaser et al. Eur.
+Optimal control is a cornerstones of quantum technology: relying not just on a passive understanding of quantum mechanics, but on the *active* utilization of the quantum properties of matter.
+Quantum optimal control asks how to manipulate the dynamics of a quantum system to behave in some desired way.
+This is essential for the realization of quantum computers, and related technologies such as quantum sensing.
+See e.g. `Glaser et al. Eur.
 Phys.
-J. D 69, 279 (2015)`_ for an overview of the research field.
+J. D 69, 279 (2015)`_ for an overview of methods, applications, and current research directions.
+Quantum technology and thus quantum control are the focus of several large-scale national and super-national research endeavors, such as the U.S. $1 billion `National Quantum Initiative Act`_ and the €1 billion `European Quantum Flagship program`_.

-Krotov's method is one of the two leading gradient-based optimization algorithms used in quantum optimal control.
+Krotov's method is one of the two leading gradient-based optimization algorithms used in numerical quantum optimal control.
+It simulates the dynamics of a quantum system under a set of initial controls, and evaluates the result with respect to an optimization functional to be minimized.
+It then iteratively modifies the controls to guarantee a monotonically decreasing value in the optimization functional.
 To date, there has not been an open source implementation of the method.
-This package provides this missing implementation.
+This package provides that missing implementation.

 The choice of Python as an implementation language is due to Python's easy to learn